CrowdHailer/vulcanize/README.md

     new raw
   end
 end
 ```
+## TODO
+- section on testing
+- actual api docs, perhaps formatted as in [AllSystems](https://github.com/CrowdHailer/AllSystems#user-content-docs)
+- Handling collections, not necessary if always using custom collections

+## Questions
+- Form object with required and default might make sense if default acts as null object?
+- Form object should have overwritable conditions on empty
+- Check out virtus Array and Hash they might need to be included in awesomeness
+  - There is no need for and array or hash type if Always defining collections
+  - general nesting structure checkout useuful music batch

 ## Contributing
+There is no code here yet.
+So at the moment feel free to contribute around discussing these docs. pull request with your suggestion sounds perfect.

 1. Fork it ( https://github.com/[my-github-username]/vulcanize/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)